 Fichtner had another leading role on the action crime thriller "Crossing Lines," which ran for three seasons between 2013 and 2015.
 For the first two season, he played Carlton "Carl" Hickman, an NYPD detective.
 After guest-starring on the musical drama series "Empire" for four episodes, Fichtner landed the role of Adam Janikowski on the CBS sitcom "Mom"; beginning as a recurring role, he eventually became part of the main cast in season four.
 Among his later credits are "Shooter," "Veep," "Corporate," and "Top Gun America," which he hosted for eight episodes.

-Personal Life: In 1987, Fichtner married actress Betsy Aidem; they divorced in 1996.
+In 1987, Fichtner married actress Betsy Aidem.
+They divorced in 1996.
 Later, he wed Kymberly Kalil.
 Fichtner has two children.